Neural Optimal Transport with General Cost Functionals: Class-Guided Experiments

 \textbf{Algorithm details}.
 In our Algorithm \ref{algorithm-da-not}, we use Adam~\citep{kingma2014adam} optimizer with $lr=10^{-4}$ for both $T_{\theta}$ and $v_{\omega}$.
 The number of inner iterations for $T_{\theta}$ is $K_{T}=10$.
 Doing preliminary experiments, we noted that it is sufficient to use small mini-batch sizes $K_{X}, K_{Y}, K_{Z}$ in \eqref{estimator-energy}.
 Therefore, we decided to average loss values over $K_{B}$ small independent mini-batches (each from class $n$ with probability $\alpha_{n}$) rather than use a single large batch from one class.
 This is done parallel with tensor operations.

-\textbf{Two moons}.
-We use 500 train and 150 test samples for each moon.
-We use the fully-connected net with 2 ReLU hidden layers size of 128 for both $T_{\theta}$ and $v_{\omega}$.
-We train the model for 10k iterations of $v_{\omega}$ with $K_{B}=32, K_{X}=K_{Y}=2$ ($K_{Z}$ plays no role as we do not use $z$ here).

-\textbf{Images experiments details.} We rescale the images to size 32×32 and normalize their channels to $[-1,1]$.
+\textbf{Dataset an hyperparameters.} We rescale the images to size 32×32 and normalize their channels to $[-1,1]$.
 For the grayscale images, we repeat their channel $3$ times and work with $3$-channel images.
 We do not apply any augmentations to data.
 We use the default train-test splits for all the datasets.

 We use WGAN-QC discriminator's ResNet architecture \citep{he2016deep} for potential $v_{\omega}$.
 We use UNet\footnote{\url{github.com/milesial/Pytorch-UNet}} \citep{ronneberger2015u} as the stochastic transport map $T_{\theta}(x,z)$.
 To condition it on $z$, we insert conditional instance normalization (CondIN) layers after each UNet's upscaling block\footnote{\url{github.com/kgkgzrtk/cUNet-Pytorch}}.
 We use CondIN from AugCycleGAN \citep{almahairi2018augmented}.
 In experiments, $z$ is the 128-dimensional standard Gaussian noise.